Table of Contents

 “Biodiesel is a renewable, biodegradable fuel that is manufactured from vegetable oils, and animal fats.”

 Read on to know what biodiesel is, how it is produced and what are its advantages.

-Biodiesel is an alternative clean-burning renewable fuel similar to conventional ‘fossil’ diesel.
-It is made using natural vegetable oils, animal oil/fats or bio-lipids, tallow and waste cooking oil.
-As it is biodegradable in nature, it is intended to be used as a replacement for fossil diesel fuel.
+Biodiesel is an alternative clean-burning renewable fuel similar to conventional diesel.
+It is produced using animal fats, vegetable oils, and waste cooking oil.
+Due to its biodegradable nature, it is used as a replacement for fossil diesel fuel.
 It can also be mixed with petroleum diesel fuel in any proportion.

 1) Biodegradable and Renewable Fuel.